Opposition and misinformation about ENDA:

 do undergo surgical procedures to have their bodies correspond to their

 perceived gender.
-But they seek these operations based on hope not
+But they seek these operations based on a desire to harmonize

 The " ... 'religious exemption" for denominations or